scott987/WhatSize/README.md

 #How to use

-1.install python 3
+1.  install python 3
-2.open terminal or windows command and cd to the directory 3.input "python WhatSize.py"
+2.  open terminal or windows command and cd to the directory
+3.  input "python WhatSize.py"

 #Licence
 The MIT License (MIT)